ozguryazilimas/wp-postane/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.9.8 =
+* Added a "bbPress override" option that prevents bbPress from resetting all changes that are made to dynamic bbPress roles.
+Enabling this option allows you to edit bbPress roles with any role editing plugin.
+* Fixed a conflict that caused some hidden Simple Calendars menu items to show up when Admin Menu Editor was activated.
+* Fixed a bug where menu items that had special characters like "&" and "/" in the slug could stop working if they were moved to a different submenu or to the top level.
+* Fixed a bug where changing the menu icon to an external image (like a URL pointing to a PNG file) could result in the old and the new icon being displayed at once, either side by side or one below the other.
+This only affected menu items that had an icon set in CSS by using  a `::before` pseudo-element.
+* Fixed many jQuery deprecation warnings.
+* Fixed a bug where some menu settings would not loaded from the database when another plugin triggered a filter that caused the menu configuration to be loaded before AME loaded its modules.
+* Fixed bug that could cause an obscure conflict with plugins that change the admin URL, like "WP Hide & Security Enhancer".
+When a user tried to open "Dashboard -> Home", the plugin could incorrectly apply the permisssions of a another menu item to the "Home" item.
+If the other menu item was configured to be inaccessible, the user would get an error message when logging in (they were still successfully logged in).
+* Improved error reporting in situations where the plugin can't parse menu data.

 = 1.9.7 =
 * Fixed a conflict with Elementor 3.0.0-beta that caused the "Theme Builder" menu item to have the wrong URL.